microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options.md

 # Run a compile based on a backwards look through the fs for a tsconfig.json
 tsc

-# Transpile just the index.ts with the compiler defaults
+# Emit JS for just the index.ts with the compiler defaults
 tsc index.ts

-# Transpile any .ts files in the folder src, with the default settings
+# Emit JS for any .ts files in the folder src, with the default settings
 tsc src/*.ts

-# Transpile any files referenced in with the compiler settings from tsconfig.production.json
+# Emit files referenced in with the compiler settings from tsconfig.production.json
 tsc --project tsconfig.production.json

+# Emit d.ts files for a js file with showing compiler options which are booleans
+tsc index.js --declaration --emitDeclarationOnly

+# Emit a single .js file using string string params
+tsc app.ts util.ts --target esnext --outfile index.js

+# Emit a single .js file using string string params
+tsc app.ts util.ts --target esnext --outfile index.js
 ```

 ## Compiler Options